Hanover High School (New Hampshire): Extracurricular and elective activities

-Hanover High School's physical education curriculum includes a ropes course begun in 1987 by physical education teacher Glyn Reinders.
-One of the largest outdoor ropes courses in the world it is the core of the outdoor education program that all 9th graders participate in.
-The program also includes an extensive indoor ropes course in the gym that is used during winter months.
-Hanover had the very first high school ropes course in the state, one that has now been used for the past 35 years.

 The girls' cross country team was fourth in the nation during the 2007 season.
 The boys' varsity soccer team has won the state championship for the last six years, as well as the state sportsmanship award for the past four years.
 The boys' hockey and lacrosse teams are both the smallest schools in Division I, yet Hanover almost always makes it to the state finals in at least one of the sports, if not both.
 The 2009 fall campaign was especially successful, with field hockey, boys' cross country, girls' cross country and boys' soccer all being crowned state champions.
+More recently, the 2023 boys' cross country team won the division 2 championships, and fourth at the New England Championships.
+The same year, the girls' team placed second in division two, and fifth at New Englands.

-The school has a large number of music ensembles (both official and student-run), publications, community service organizations, an official drama group "Footlighters" that puts on two shows and a musical each year, a student-organized drama group "SOS; Students On Stage" that puts on one show a year, and a quiz bowl team that has in recent years won both New Hampshire and Vermont state championships.
+The school has a number of music ensembles (both official and student-run), publications, community service organizations, a drama group "Footlighters" that puts on two shows and a musical each year, a student-organized drama group "SOS; Students On Stage" that puts on one show a year, and a quiz bowl team that has in recent years won both New Hampshire and Vermont state championships.

-Hanover High School is one of the few public schools in New Hampshire to have a crew team.
-It is the largest sport at Hanover, with one in every six students participating.
-They have been recognized as one of the top public school rowing programs consecutively in New Hampshire.

 HHS is a democratic school revolving around the Hanover High Council.
 The council has the authority to act on all matters at Hanover High School not controlled by school board policy, state policy, administrative regulations established by the Superintendent of the Schools, and rules and regulations published in the Student Handbook of Hanover High School.
 Council elections are held each spring.

-Recent mascot controversy
+Mascot controversy

 In 2020, after more than a year of debate, the school council elected to change the school mascot due to complaints that the marauder was offensive to those who had been victims of sexual assault.
 The proceeding election to determine the new mascot led to a five way runoff, with one of the most popular choices, the Jalapeños, being disqualified for fears of cultural appropriation.
 The results of the runoff, however, were invalidated due to widespread plagiarism among many popular designs and one popular design being removed from the competition by its creator.
-The current mascot is a bear.
+The current mascot is a bear, designed by an alumnus, with the teeth as outlines of the VT and NH state to show the interstate nature of the school.